GuillermoBustosPerez/Two-microscopes-flint-abrasion/Report/Microscope-agnosticism-sedimentary-abrasion-stone-tools.md

 2015](#ref-chu_micro-abrasion_2015); [Hiscock,
 1985](#ref-hiscock_need_1985); [Hosfield et al., 2000](#ref-hosfield_interpreting_2000); [Levi Sala, 1986](#ref-levi_sala_use_1986)).
-The development of these analysis has been incorporated to studies focusing on the integrity of lithic artefacts present at archaeological assemblages ([Fraile-Márquez et al., 2022](#ref-fraile-marquez_facing_2022); [Galland et al., 2019](#ref-galland_quantifying_2019); [Staurset et al., 2023](#ref-staurset_post-depositional_2023)).
+The development of these analyses has been incorporated in studies focusing on the integrity of the lithic artifacts in archaeological assemblages ([Fraile-Márquez et al., 2022](#ref-fraile-marquez_facing_2022); [Galland et al., 2019](#ref-galland_quantifying_2019); [Staurset et al., 2023](#ref-staurset_post-depositional_2023)).